-You never want to describe your Self-Directed IRA fees with a word that starts with the letter “E”: exorbitant…egregious…escalating.
-These are all words that appear in reviews on the Better Business Bureau website for a big name custodian.
-I’ll refer to them as just that throughout this piece.
+You never want to describe your Self-Directed IRA administration fees with a word that starts with the letter “E,” like "exorbitant," "egregious," or "escalating."
+These are all words that appear in reviews on the Better Business Bureau website for a Big-Name Custodian while discussing their Self-Directed IRA fees.

 “I have been dealing with this sham of a company for 9 yrs.
 They provide custodian services also known as hold your investment captive with egregious fees to do absolutely nothing.
 Do your research and find a reputable company as a custodian.
 If your investment recommends them, question the legitimacy of the investment.
 Poor CS experience.
-They excel at extraction of money from their unsuspecting clients."
+They excel at the extraction of money from their unsuspecting clients."

 "This company is dishonest and will find any way they can to defraud people out of their retirement investments.
-My most recent example is a notification about “potential” fees for expedited service.
-I marked “Normal Processing Service” on their provided paperwork, and was still ambushed with a fee.
-After the fact, all they will tell you is, “well you got expedited service, didn't you?
-The opt out box (on the only paperwork *** provides) doesn't work at certain times of the year.”
+My most recent example is a notification about 'potential' fees for expedited service.
+I marked 'Normal Processing Service' on their provided paperwork, and was still ambushed with a fee.
+After the fact, all they will tell you is, 'well you got expedited service, didn't you?
+The opt-out box (on the only paperwork *** provides) doesn't work at certain times of the year.'
 I get that they can charge more for their services when they are turning work around quicker.
 But if their paperwork offers a regular (no fee) option, and people deliberately choose that option, *** should honor that.
 It is no wonder this company has been sued in the past and is being sued again."

 "****** ***** does not let you close your account without exorbitant fees.
 While trying to close the account they will continue to charge fees, and then late and penalty fees.
-Fighting the fees takes additional time which they continue to rack up these fees.
+Fighting the fees takes additional time during which they continue to rack up these fees.
 I transferred the funds out of the account 2 years ago. ****** ***** has continued to charge fees that now add up to $2,300."

-Nate’s experience with this custodian is nearly identical to many others on BBB, where user reviews reveal that the company has a penchant for dragging on their account termination process in order to keep the fee collection train rolling.
-The precision in which these reviews hit the same notes is staggering.
+Person C’s experience with this custodian is nearly identical to many others on BBB, where user reviews reveal that the company has a penchant for dragging out its account termination process in order to keep the fee collection train rolling.
+The precision with which these reviews hit the same notes is staggering.

 "This company seems to be a scam.
 I closed accounts with them last year.
-They refuse to acknowledge it and continue to bill be.
+They refuse to acknowledge it and continue to bill me.
 They subsequently charged a credit card I had used previously without my consent.
 This is one of many examples of suspicious behavior this company has engaged in.
 Avoid them at all costs."